Decoding algorithms for surface codes: Decoders for surface codes

-\item Once all check node messages have been received, variable nodes can compute their llrs (also referred to as beliefs or marginals), which we use to estimate \eqref{eq:bwmld}.
-This is done as

-Note how the a-posteriori llrs are a combination of the initial a-priori channel llrs and decoding information processing.
+\item {Once all check node messages have been received by the variable nodes, the message exchange process for iteration $t$ has finished.
+At this point, variable nodes update their original probabilities (also referred to as beliefs or marginals) based on the information transmitted from the check nodes.
+Given this update, the a-priori llrs now become a-posteriori llrs.
+This update is done as Note how the a-posteriori llrs are a combination of the initial a-priori channel llrs and decoding information processing.}

-\item At this point we check whether more decoding iterations are needed.
-First we obtain the estimate $\hat{E}^{\text{bw}} = [\hat{E}^{\text{bw}}_1\ldots\hat{E}^{\text{bw}}_n]$ by making hard decisions on the beliefs $l^t_\text{ap}(E_i)$.
-These hard decisions commonly follow that negative llr, $l^t_\text{ap}(E_i)$, relates to the fact that the estimated probability of error is higher than no error for such qubit.
-Then, we compute the syndrome associated to the decoding estimate as If $\hat{s} = s$ then decoding has been successful and the BP algorithm is halted.
-If not, then additional iterations will be run until either $\hat{s} = s$ or a maximum number of iterations is reached.
+\item These updated a posteriori llrs is what the BP decoder uses to estimate \eqref{eq:bwmld}.
+First we obtain the estimate $\hat{e}$ by making hard decisions on the beliefs, $l^t_\text{ap}(\hat{e}_i)$ {, that is, we choose a threshold value for $l^t_\text{ap}(\hat{e}_i)$ at which we consider the parity to be non-trivial.
+The common threshold consists in considering $l^t_\text{ap}(\hat{e}_i) < 0$ to be flipped parities}.
+Then, we compute the syndrome associated to the decoding estimate as If {$\hat{s} = \bar{s}$} then decoding has been successful and the BP algorithm is halted.
+If not, then additional iterations will be run until either {$\hat{s} = \bar{s}$} or a maximum number of iterations is reached.

 \end{enumerate}